Check out how the Salesforce integration features dedicated to the Nonprofit Success Pack (NPSP) can help your team succeed.

 - For Marketing Metrics, if this NPSP feature is enabled and "Sync Campaign Responses to all matching records" is also enabled in Step 1 under "Want to track the Marketing Metrics such as Opens, Clicks, Bounces back to Salesforce from your Mailchimp Campaign(s)?
 Select this feature" of your automation, then updates from those non-preferred email addresses to the Main (preferred email) record will sync back.

 - If the record opts out of the Preferred email in your Marketing Automation solution, then this is the only record that will sync back to check the Email Opt Out in Salesforce automatically.
 The other emails will still exist in your Marketing Automation solution.
-On the next sync back to Salesforce NPSP, the records will create new Contacts as each exists today as a separate email record in your marketing solution.

 Another example scenario using Mailchimp for Salesforce:

 - In Salesforce, email@example.com is the Preferred email, and firstname.lastname@example.org is the work email under the email@example.com record.

 - Now, in Mailchimp, these two are separate contacts; they both received the newsletters in Mailchimp.

 - When syncing back to Salesforce, since the above feature "Check Personal, Work, and Alternate email for creating records from your marketing solution." is enabled, what happens is that Jsmith's work email-non preferred in Campaign Responses will also be synced to John Doe's preferred email record in Salesforce.

 The NPSP feature is used to check for duplicates (SyncApps uses email) upon creation in Salesforce by checking the preferred email and other emails.

 - SyncApps initiates the creation process of firstname.lastname@example.org.

 - email@example.com is not the preferred email address (work email, for example) but the personal email of an existing contact.